ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

     }
     err = json.Unmarshal(assetBytes, &state)
     if err != nil {
-         err = errors.New("Unable to unmarshal state data obtained from ledger") return nil, err
+         err = errors.New("Unable to unmarshal state data that is obtained from ledger") return nil, err
     }
 ```
 #### Read asset object model (readAssetObjectModel) method
 The `readAssetObjectModel` method returns the object model of the asset data set that the contract expects.
 The output of the `readAssetObjectModel` method helps the user interface and mapping component understand the structure of the input JSON string that is expected by the contract.
 The signature is similar to the others because this is a `query` method.

 In the following example, the `readAssetObjectModel` method creates an empty instance of the `AssetState` definition, marshals it to a JSON string, and then returns it so that the caller knows the input data structure.